Leederville suburb profile

 Leederville rental market trends

-The rental market in Leederville has experienced notable growth, with house rents increasing 14.6% over the past year to $825 per week, while unit rents have seen a modest rise of 3.1% to $670 per week.
-This vibrant suburb, known for its lively atmosphere and proximity to Perth's CBD, continues to attract renters and investors seeking a dynamic urban lifestyle.
+The rental market in Leederville has experienced notable growth, with house rents increasing 14.5% over the past year to $830 per week, while unit rents have risen 6.2% to $690 per week.
+With its vibrant community and proximity to Perth's city center, Leederville continues to attract both renters and investors seeking a dynamic urban lifestyle.

 Suburbs near Leederville